 In 2007, an observer program was implemented in the WTBF.
 Since 1 July 2015, all observer coverage on Australian-flagged vessels in the WTBF has been via electronic monitoring (Hobsbawn et al. 2018).
-A port sampling program for the WTBF has been in place since 1999, with weight data for individual fish collected by operators (K. Williams, pers. comm.).
+A port sampling program for the WTBF has been in place since 1999, with weight data for individual fish collected by a single operator (of 2 vessels) based in Freemantle (K. Williams, pers. comm.).
 In 2017, 854 individual albacore tuna were measured within the IOTC Area of Competence by this program (Hobsbawn et al. 2018).
-However, , the lack of 'on-the-ground' staff may mean sampling personnel have to travel to this location on a regular basis, making monthly sampling difficult and/or costly (unless operators were willing to undertake sampling).
+Most fish caught are between 10 and 10 kg, however fish < 5 kg (and thus likely less than 60 cm FL) are caught occasionally (Figure 18).
+However, the lack of 'on-the-ground' staff may mean sampling personnel have to travel to this location on a regular basis, making monthly sampling difficult and/or costly.

-China: The Chinese fleet operating in the IOTC Area of Competence consisted of 71 deep-frozen longliners and 10 fresh longliners in 2017 (Zhu et al. 2018).
+China: The Chinese-flagged longline fleet operating in the IOTC Area of Competence consisted of 71 deep-frozen longliners and 10 fresh longliners in 2017 (Zhu et al. 2018).
 Combined, these vessels caught 3,646 mt of albacore tuna in 2017, with 1,320 mt taken by deep-frozen longliners and 2,326 mt taken by fresh longliners.
-In 2017 catches from both fleets predominantly came from the southern IO (Zhu et al. 2018; Figure 16).
+In 2017 catches from both fleets predominantly came from the southern IO (Zhu et al. 2018; Figure 19).